Yasminekaroui/BA/README.md

   <img src="./images/screenshot_ballerina.png"  width="45%"/>
 </p>

 Videos of cows walking along a passageway were recorded and scored by a trained visual observer.
-A 3D biomechanical analysis program (Vicon Motus 10.0; CONTEMPLAS GmbH, Kempton, Germany) created a motion template (Fig. 2) for each leg joint angle and each cow using the acquired video.
+A 3D biomechanical analysis program (Vicon Motus 10.0; CONTEMPLAS GmbH, Kempton, Germany) created a motion template, for each leg joint angle and each cow using the acquired video.
 Automatic tracking of the reflective markers in the X, Y and Z planes, as well as the rotational matrix R, was then carried out.
 This process was repeated three times across a span of 14 weeks.
-(Fig. 3)